-One of the things I teach in my game design courses, and to which I’ve dedicated a whole chapter in my Ludotronics textbook, is the use of a theme—for a story, a novel, a video game, no matter.
+One of the things I teach in my game design courses, and to which I’ve dedicated a whole chapter in my Ludotronics book, is the use of a theme—for a story, a novel, a video game, no matter.

 The important point is, “theme” is not about some message or moral, it’s about coherence and design decisions.
 Every element in a game should be valuable, relevant, and consistent, and that’s what a theme helps you with.